1. Environmental Conditions:

 3. Caffeine and Chlorogenic Acid:

 Arabica contains almost 60% more lipids and almost twice the concentration of sugars than robusta.
-Increased levels of sugars in coffee play an important role during the roasting process in creating several key aromatic compounds, as well as contributing to the body due to its greater level of dissolved solubles.
+As a result these sugars play an important role during the roasting process in creating several key aromatic compounds, as well as contributing to the body due to its greater level of dissolved solubles.

 Arabica is self-pollinating plant, meaning the plant will have fewer mutations and fewer variations throughout its life cycle as compared to robusta.